Load audio data

 From the microphone

-If the first argument is None, load() will try to read data from the microphone.
-Audio parameters, as well as the max_read parameter are mandatory:
+If the first argument is None, load() will attempt to read data from the microphone.
+In this case, audio parameters, along with the max_read parameter, are required.

 sr = 16000